-This chart (at right) from Alliance Bernstein, a global investment-management and research firm, provides a great example based on a married couple who file jointly and who typically donate $10,000 to charity every year.
+This chart from Alliance Bernstein, a global investment-management and research firm, provides a great example based on a married couple who file jointly and who typically donate $10,000 to charity every year.
 You can see how ‘bunching’ in years 2018 and 2020 dramatically impacts their tax savings:

 Q. How do I know if a donor advised fund and “bunching” are right for me?

 Kolsrud: At its most basic level, a donor advised fund is a tool that helps you do good for your community by enabling you to make distributions to nonprofits while creating maximum tax advantages.